greenelab/deep-review/sections/05_treat.md

 each target in a drug-target interaction network and used these models to predict novel interactions pointing to new indications for existing drugs.
-Wen et al. [@doi:10.1021/acs.jproteome.6b00618] extended this concept to deep learning by creating a DBN of stacked RBMs called DeepDTIs, which is able to predict interactions on the basis of chemical structure and protein sequence features.
+Wen et al. [@doi:10.1021/acs.jproteome.6b00618] extended this concept to deep learning by creating a DBN called DeepDTIs, which is able to predict interactions on the basis of chemical structure and protein sequence features.

 Drug repositioning appears to be an obvious candidate for deep learning both because of the large amount of high-dimensional data available and the